 - salt as required

-- 8 to 10 medium sized curry leaves/kadi patta
+- 8 to 10 medium sized curry leaves

-- ⅛ tsp turmeric powder, roughly 2 to 3 pinches of turmeric powder
+- ⅛ teaspoon turmeric powder, roughly 2 to 3 pinches of turmeric powder

-- first just warm ½ cup water. soak tamarind in the warm water for 30 minutes. then squeeze the soaked tamarind to get the pulp. strain the tamarind pulp and keep aside.
+- Then squeeze the soaked tamarind to get the pulp.
+Strain the tamarind pulp and keep aside.

-- you can adjust the consistency of rasam as per your choice, by adding more or less water. adding less water will make the pepper cumin rasam more tangy and hot and vice versa.
+- You can adjust the consistency of rasam as per your choice, by adding more or less water.
+Adding less water will make the rasam more tangy and hot and vice versa.

-- serve the pepper cumin rasam plain or accompanied with rice, sambar and a side vegetable south indian dish.
+- Serve the jeera milagu rasam plain or accompanied with rice, sambar and a side vegetable south indian dish.